fluxcd/flux/site/faq.md

  - [TravisCI](https://docs.travis-ci.com/user/customizing-the-build#Building-Specific-Branches)
  - [GitLab](https://docs.gitlab.com/ee/ci/yaml/#only-and-except-simplified)

+### What is the "sync tag"; or, why do I see a `flux-sync` tag in my git repo?

+Flux keeps track of the last commit that it's applied to the cluster, by pushing a tag (controlled by the command-line flags `--git-sync-tag` and `--git-label`) to the git repository.
+This gives it a persistent high water mark, so even if it is restarted from scratch, it will be able to tell where it got to.

+Technically, it only needs this to be able to determine which image releases (including automated upgrades) it has applied, and that only matters if it has been asked to report those with the `--connect` flag.
+Future versions of Flux may be more sparing in use of the sync tag.

 ### Can I restrict the namespaces that Flux can see or operate on?

 Yes, though support for this is experimental at the minute.